Jump to a specific page - are you interested in:

-Once these steps have been taken, you just need to wait for the licensing staff to process your application and get back to you.
-You can visit Virginia DPOR’s website for a complete step-by-step guide on the process of receiving a Virginias Contractors License.
+Once these steps have been taken, you need to wait for the licensing staff to process your application and get back to you.
+You can visit Virginia DPOR’s website for a complete step-by-step guide on the process of receiving a Virginia Contractors License.

 TAKE YOUR TECHNICAL EXAM